kostandy/focus-loop/readme.md

-# Task Management App for Users with ADHD
+# Focus Loop

 ## Project Overview

-This app is designed to help users, especially those with ADHD, manage tasks and deadlines effectively.
-It incorporates a reward system to encourage consistent task completion, as well as an optional “rush mode” for increased focus on time-sensitive subtasks.
+The Focus Loop is designed to help users, especially those with ADHD, manage tasks and deadlines effectively.
+It incorporates a reward system to encourage consistent task completion, as well as an optional “marathon mode” for increased focus on time-sensitive subtasks.

 ## Functionalities and Logic